ParamGGX/solo_chronicals_rpg/README.md

 # ⚔️ Chronicles of the Forgotten Realm

-> *A fully-featured solo fantasy tabletop RPG rules text RPG powered by Google Gemini AI, built entirely on a Samsung A50 using Termux and Streamlit.*
+> *A fully-featured solo fantasy tabletop RPG rules text RPG powered by Google Gemini AI, built entirelybusing Termux and Streamlit.*

 ---